thesephist/xi/README.md

 # Xi 🗼

-**Xi** is a dynamic, stack-based concatenative language, written in [Oak](https://oaklang.org/) and using Oak types and semantics.
+**Xi** (pronounced _Zai_) is a dynamic, stack-based concatenative language, written in [Oak](https://oaklang.org/) and using Oak types and semantics.
 I wrote Xi over the 2021 Labor Day weekend as a learning exercise to understand how stack languages work and why they're interesting.
 Xi is modeled mainly after [Factor](https://factorcode.org/), but this implementation is neither complete nor robust -- there's basically no error handling, for example, and Xi is not meant to be a faithful _re-implementation_ of Factor.
 It should run correct programs correctly, but will often fail on bad input.

 ```js
 // Factorials to 10!